 Button-up shirts (2-4)

-• Versatile: Don’t bring fancy dress shirts, but a nice casual button-up will work well all day and at night.
-Basically, pick something that will look fine in a church/museum, in a café, and at a bar.
+- Versatile: Don’t bring fancy dress shirts but a nice casual button-up will work well all day and night.
+Basically, pick something that will look fine in a church/museum, in a café, and a bar.

-• Non-wrinkle: It is hard to keep clothes unwrinkled while traveling, so non-wrinkle fabrics are a nice option.
+- Non-wrinkle: It is hard to keep clothes unwrinkled while traveling so non-wrinkle fabrics are super nice.

-• Wool & Prince makes some of our favorite merino wool button-down shirts and polos in multiple colors for $128.
+- Wool & Prince makes some of my favorite Merino wool button-down shirts and polos in multiple colors—again these are fairly expensive.

 Sweaters (1 or 2)